 More recent information from the late Jack Samuels of TLC shows that there is little MSG enforcement action by either the USDA or the FDA against processed food manufacturers that mislabel or “misbrand” their foods.

 In 1969, MSG was voluntarily removed from baby food by three manufacturers after neurophysiologist Dr. John W. Olney and other researchers showed that MSG had damaged the brains of lab animals.
 Dr. Russell Blaylock states they simply replaced the MSG with hydrolyzed protein, caseinate, soy extracts and broth.
+(The OCA article, cited above, demonstrates that ‘organic’ whey protein concentrate is also being added).
 Prudent parents are cautioned to conduct their own, updated research and scrutinize all infant formula and baby food labels and ingredients.